Nakhon Si Thammarat Kingdom

-Nakhon Si Thammarat Kingdom (อาณาจักรนครศรีธรรมราช RTGS: Anachak Nakhon Si Thammarat), Nagara Sri Dharmarashtra or Kingdom of Ligor, was one of the major constituent city states (mueang) of the Siamese kingdoms of Sukhothai and later Ayutthaya and controlled a sizeable part of the Malay peninsula.
+The Nakhon Si Thammarat Kingdom (อาณาจักรนครศรีธรรมราช RTGS: Anachak Nakhon Si Thammarat), Nagara Sri Dharmarashtra or the Kingdom of Ligor, was one of the major constituent city states (mueang) of the Siamese kingdoms of Sukhothai and later Ayutthaya and controlled a sizeable part of the Malay Peninsula.
 Its capital was the eponymous city of Nakhon Si Thammarat in what is now Southern Thailand.

 History

 Sukhothai period

 Most historians identify the Tambralinga kingdom (existing c.
-10th to 13th century) with a precursor of Nakhon Si Thammarat.
-During the late-1st and early-2nd millennium CE, Tai peoples expanded in mainland Southeast Asia.
-By the 13th century, they made Nakhon Si Thammarat one of their mueang (city states).
-The exact circumstances of the Tai taking over the earlier Buddhist and Indianised kingdom at this location remain unclear.
+10th to 13th century) as a precursor of Nakhon Si Thammarat.
+During the late 1st and early 2nd millennium CE, Tai peoples expanded in mainland Southeast Asia.
+By the 13th century, they made Nakhon Si Thammarat one of their mueang (city-states).
+The exact circumstances of the Tai taking over the earlier Buddhist and Indianised kingdom at this location remain unclear, but it must have taken place before the mid-13th century.

 The Ramkhamhaeng stele of 1283 (or 1292) lists Nakhon Si Thammarat as the southernmost tributary kingdom of Sukhothai, probably ruled by Sri Thammasokaraj, a relative of King Ram Khamhaeng.
 Nakhon Si Thammarat's Buddhist Theravada tradition was a model for the whole Sukhothai kingdom.
 Exemplary for the Southeast Asian Mandala model, the dependency towards Sukhothai was only personal, not institutional.
-Therefore, after Ram Khaemhaeng's death, Nakhon Si Thammarat regained its independence and became the dominant Thai mueang on the Malay peninsula.
+Therefore, after Ram Khaemhaeng's death, Nakhon Si Thammarat regained its independence and became the dominant Thai mueang on the Malay Peninsula.

 Ayutthaya period

 In the Old Javanese Desawarnana document of 1365, the Majapahit kingdom recognised Nakhon Si Thammarat as belonging to Siam.
 The Palatine law of King Trailok dated 1468, listed Nakhon Si Thammarat as one of eight "great cities" (phraya maha nakhon) belonging to the Ayutthaya kingdom.
 Nevertheless, it maintained its own dynasty and had vassal states of its own, which it mediated to Ayutthaya (again a typical feature of the Mandala model with its tiered levels of power).
 Under king Naresuan (r.
 1590–1605) it became instead a "first class province" (mueang ek).
 However, the post of provincial governor was still quasi-hereditary and usually handed down from father to son within the old Nakhon Si Thammarat dynasty.
 It was the most important among Ayutthaya's southern provinces and enjoyed a primacy vis-à-vis the other provinces on the Malay Peninsula.
-Its role in overseas trade (involving Dutch and Portuguese merchants) resulted in the province's substantial wealth and contributed to a high level of confidence and claim of autonomy in relation to the central power.
+Its role in overseas trade (involving Dutch and Portuguese merchants) resulted in the province's substantial wealth and contributed to a high level of confidence and claim of autonomy.

 During the Ayutthayan succession conflict of 1629, Nakhon Si Thammarat rebelled against the new king Prasat Thong.
 The usurper sent the influential Japanese adventurer Yamada Nagamasa with his mercenary force to quell the rebellion and made him governor and lord of Nakhon Si Thammarat for a short time.
 Another insurrection of Nakhon Si Thammarat against the capital took place after the Siamese revolution of 1688 when the local ruler refused to accept the accession of usurper king Phetracha.